zedar/ratpack-examples/ratpack-parallelism/README.md

 > Ratpack executes actions as promises on an IO event loop that is by default limited to ```Runtime.getRuntime().availableProcessors() * 2``` number of threads.
 Promises executed in parallel that exceed event loop's number of thread are waiting in event loop.
+All blocking operations should be called as ```execControl.blocking()```, that are performed on seperate thread pool and do not block main event loop.